Provisional Government of Hawaii: Cabinet

+These four were appointed as the core executive ministers of the provisional regime that governed Hawaii between the overthrow of Queen Liliʻuokalani and the establishment of the Republic of Hawaii on July 4, 1894.

 Hawaiian Army

 Following the overthrow of the monarchy a military was formed on January 27, 1893, and put under the command of Colonel John Harris Soper.
 This military consisted of four companies: three national guard companies and one regular army company.
 The national guard companies were: the A Company made up of ethnic German volunteers, commanded by Charles W. Zeigler; B Company made up of members of the Honolulu Rifles, commanded by Hugh Gunn; and C Company made up of ethnic Portuguese volunteers, commanded by Joseph M. Camara.
 The regulars were D company made up, like B Company, from the Honolulu Rifles, commanded by John Good.

 The military was active under the Provisional Government of Hawaii where they were activated in the Leprosy War in 1893 and the Republic of Hawaii and were again activated during the 1895 Counter-Revolution in Hawaii in 1895.
 After Hawaii was annexed becoming the Territory of Hawaii in 1898, the companies entered the Army National Guard system and became part of the Hawaii Army National Guard.